 The FDA will continue to work with, educate and monitor industry on the use of the gluten-free claim.
 Outreach will be conducted to assist the industry, as needed, to ensure that the provisions of the rule are fully understood.
 In addition, FDA will use its existing compliance and enforcement tools, such as inspection, checking lab label requirements, warning letters, seizure and injunction to ensure that the use of the claim on food packages complies with the definition.

 Those who dine out would also like to be able to identify gluten-free foods served in restaurants and stores that serve prepared foods.
-The gluten-free final rule applies to packaged foods, which may be sold in some retail and food-service establishments in safe and flexible packaging.
+The gluten-free final rule often applies to foods, which are sold in some retail and food-service establishments in safe and flexible packaging.
 The FDA says that restaurants and other establishments making a gluten-free claim on their menus should be consistent with FDA’s definition.
 State and local governments play an important role in oversight of such businesses, says the FDA website.

 The FDA rule applies to dietary supplements, regulated by the FDA, but excludes foods whose labeling is regulated by the U.S. Department of Agriculture (meats, poultry, and certain egg products) and the Alcohol and Tobacco Tax and Trade Bureau (most alcoholic beverages, including distilled spirits, wines that contain 7 percent or more alcohol by volume, and malted beverages that are made with malted barley and hops).